 4. GitLab

-While Spinnaker is deliberately limited to CD, GitLab takes a broader stance to present a comprehensive DevOps platform that also encompasses CI.
-Its built-in security and testing tools help create more resilient applications, while its user interface is easy to use across disciplines—including CI/CD support commands issued through Slack via AI chat.
+While Spinnaker is deliberately limited to CD, GitLab takes a broader stance.
+It presents a comprehensive DevOps platform that also encompasses CI.
+Its built-in security and testing tools help create more resilient applications.
+Meanwhile, its user interface is easy to use across disciplines.
+This includes CI/CD support commands issued through Slack via AI chat.

-Though not all developers may need the comprehensive features GitLab offers, its flexibility means it’s still well-suited to a range of cloud-native, Kubernetes, and multi-cloud products.
+Not all developers may need the comprehensive features GitLab offers.
+But its flexibility means it’s still well-suited to a range of cloud-native, Kubernetes, and multi-cloud products.

 GitLab Pricing